o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 #### data

 Inside the `data` directory the connection to the database and the `GraphQL` schema definitions are expressed.
 For connecting to the database we use a package called [Sequlize.js](http://docs.sequelizejs.com/).
-It was very easy to set up and operates on a higher level, so that you just have to define your database schema and all necessary queries to the database are handled by the package itself.
+It provides higher level methods, which just define your database schema and all necessary SQL queries to the database are handled by the package itself.
 It supports  PostgreSQL, MySQL, SQLite and MSSQL dialects.
-Also it lets us easily combine it with the GraphQL API.
+This package was also used in the resolver function for the GraphQL API.

-Another main part of the `data` directory is the set up of GraphQL which is written in `resolvers.js`, which handles all the request to the API and `schema.js` which is setting up the different endpoints of the API.
-We used [apollo-server](https://github.com/apollographql/apollo-server) to set up the API. `apollo-server`is a great, easy to use open-source implementation of GraphQL on the server-side.
+Another main part of the `data` directory is the set up of GraphQL which is written in `resolvers.js`, which handles all the request to the API and `schema.js` which is setting up the schema of the API.
+For this implementation we used [apollo-server](https://github.com/apollographql/apollo-server).
+It is a great, easy to use open-source implementation of GraphQL on the server-side.
 In the following we want to provide a sample request to the API and what the response looks like:

 Request sent to [localhost:8080/graphql]():
 ```